S709394/Leet_code/README.md

 ## FAQ

 ### Q1:What is this?
-A: A place that stores some Leetcode practices.
+     A place that stores some Leetcode practices.

 ### Q2: What kind of questions and solutions are stored here?
-A:   1.
-The questions that I fully understand || able to follow.
+     1. The questions that I fully understand || able to follow.
      2. The questions that I have not fully followed.
 I left some comments on them to  show which part I do not get it so far and may get it soon  (No more than 5 I guess.)

 ### Q3: What kind of questions and solutions are NOT going to be stored here?